 Too many projects and not enough people.
 It’s a battle cry heard in organizations everywhere.
 A new article published in HBR (Harvard Business Review) titled “Too Many Projects: Why Companies Won’t Let Bad Projects Die” tackles the issue head on.
 Authors Rose Hollister and Michael D. Watkins offer key insights into the root of the problem, along with some practical, spot-on solutions.

-The gist of the solution can be summed up in two words: Resource Management,
+The gist of the solution to project overload can be summed up in two words: Resource Management,

 Hollister and Watkins offer a few cautions as well.